mjackson/s3-thumb-server/README.md

 ## Signing URLs

-The server has the ability to automatically reject requests for resources that have not been signed using a cryptographically secure key.
+The server has the ability to automatically reject requests that have not been signed using a cryptographically secure key.
 To use this feature, pass a `secretKey` option to `createServer`:

 ```js
 import { createServer } from 's3-thumb-server'